michaelhaeusler/The-AI-Makerspace-Engineer-Challenge/README.md

 ### Customizing Themes
 The themes are defined in `frontend/app/globals.css`.
 Feel free to tweak the colors and animations to match your vibe!

-## 🐛 Troubleshooting - When Things Get Weird
+## 🐛 Troubleshooting - Common Issues and Solutions

+### Development Server Issues

+**"Servers Not Starting"** 🖥️
+- Run `./status-dev.sh` to check what's running
+- Use `./stop-dev.sh` to clean up any stuck processes
+- Make sure ports 3000 and 8000 are available
+- Check that uv and npm are installed

+**"Backend Not Starting"** 🧠
+- Ensure uv is installed: `curl -LsSf https://astral.sh/uv/install.sh | sh`
+- Try manual setup: `uv pip install -r requirements.txt`
+- Check if port 8000 is available: `lsof -i :8000`

+**"Frontend Not Loading"** 🎨
+- Make sure Node.js is installed and up to date
+- Clear the Next.js cache: `rm -rf frontend/.next`
+- Check if port 3000 is available: `lsof -i :3000`

-### Common Issues and Solutions
+### App Issues

 **"API Key Not Working"** 🔑
 - Double-check your OpenAI API key
 - Make sure you have credits in your OpenAI account
 - Verify the API key format (starts with `sk-`)

-**"Backend Not Starting"** 🖥️
-- Ensure Python virtual environment is activated
-- Check if port 8000 is available
-- Verify all dependencies are installed

-**"Frontend Not Loading"** 🎨
-- Make sure Node.js is installed and up to date
-- Clear the `.next` cache: `rm -rf .next`
-- Check if port 3000 is available

 **"Theme Not Switching"** 🎭
 - Hard refresh your browser (Ctrl+F5 or Cmd+Shift+R)
 - Check browser console for JavaScript errors
 - Ensure all CSS files are loading properly

+**"Personality Slider Not Working"** 🎚️
+- Check that the backend is running on port 8000
+- Verify the API connection in browser dev tools
+- Try refreshing the page

-## 🤝 Contributing - Join the Retro Revolution!
+## 🤝 Contributing - Join the Development!

 We love contributions!
 Here's how you can help make this app even more awesome:

 1. **Fork the Repository**: Create your own copy
 2. **Create a Feature Branch**: `git checkout -b feature/amazing-feature`
-3. **Make Your Changes**: Add some retro magic
+3. **Make Your Changes**: Add some cool features
 4. **Test Everything**: Make sure it works in both themes
-5. **Submit a Pull Request**: Share your groovy additions!
+5. **Submit a Pull Request**: Share your additions!

 ### Ideas for Contributions
 - 🎵 Add more retro themes (60s, 90s, Y2K)